Text by Daphne Gibbs (nee) Early, daughter of William George Early and Florence Mabel Early; granddaughter of George Early and Ann Bertha Early.

 - Norman Early married Leonie Robins

 I have no knowledge of my grandfather as he died when my father was only nineteen.
 I do know my grandmother was Annie Bertha Bick.
 I do know that her mother, my great grandmother, had a little shop with a dwelling attached on Bowen Bridge Road where the Women's Hospital now stands.
 I can dimly remember going there.
 There was a little courtyard garden at the back.
-My mother was the daughter of Charles Willis and his wife who dies when I was too young to remember.
+My mother was the daughter of Charles Willis and his wife who died when I was too young to remember.
 I remember my maternal grandfather though.
 He was Shire Clerk when Chermside was in the Kedron Shire.

 They live on the top of the hill adjoining Marchant Park.
 The Shire Office was attached to the house.
 My mother was a shorthand typist and worked in the city of Brisbane.
 She had to be taken by horse and sulky to the Woolowin train station to travel to work.
 There was horse drawn buses but I'm not sure how far in they travelled.
 The horse bus stables were across the road from the Aspley Hotel.
 The ground there seemed to be lower than the road.